These Numbers Show Favorable Signs for Agile Therapeutics Inc. (AGRX)

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -32.57% loss in the last 1 month and extending the period to 3 months gives it a -29.55%, and is -0.97% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.90% over the week and 8.85% over the month.
+The stock witnessed a -19.38% gain in the last 1 month and extending the period to 3 months gives it a -27.78%, and is -2.35% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.48% over the week and 8.16% over the month.

 Agile Therapeutics Inc. (AGRX) Analyst Forecasts